mahavedalla/mahavedalla/docs/en/questions/dhamma/discussion-of-apostasy/whether-renunciation-of-the-buddha-is-identical-to-that-of-the-dhamma-vinaya.md

 ---
-Question: Whether renunciation of the Buddha is identical to that of the Dhamma-Vināya?
+Question: Whether renunciation of the Buddha is identical to that of the Dhamma-Vinaya?
 Category: Paccakkhāna
 Tags:
 Sutta References: